 We are surrounded by electrical appliances and devices at our home.
 Any average Indian Household has many home appliances like air conditioner, refrigerator, washing machine, television, juicer, mixer, grinder, inverter, microwave and many more.
 We also use electrical devices for personal care and grooming like hair dryers, straighteners, trimmers and so on.
-We must adhere to certain safety measures while using and handling these devices to ensure our safety.
+We must adhere to certain electrical safety tips while using and handling these devices to ensure our safety.

 Follow the below tips and make your home shock free:

 - Unplug all the appliances and devices after use to ensure that they are not switched on accidentally.
 Even unplug the appliances which have auto-shut feature.

 - Always follow the manufacturer instruction while using any appliance.
 In case of any major fault in the appliances do not try to open or repair them.
 Call for professional help.

 - Do not plug all heavy appliances in one power outlet.
 This can lead to over loading of the outlet.

 - All large appliances like AC, refrigerator, washing machine etc. should be plugged-in using three pin plug where the third pin is earthed.